People In Turkey Have To Listen To A Message From The President Before Connecting A Phone Call

 “As your president, I wish all of you a happy 15th of July Democracy and National Unity day, ask for blessings on our martyrs from Allah, and wish for health and happiness to our veterans,” Erdogan says in Turkish in the message.

-Turkey continues to reel from the fallout of last year's coup attempt, when about 250 were killed and more than 2,000 injured after some members of the military attempted to overthrow Erdogan's government.
+Turkey continues to experience the fallout of last year's coup attempt, when about 250 were killed and more than 2,000 injured after some members of the military attempted to overthrow Erdogan's government.
 Turkey has been in a state of national emergency, and the government has engaged in a massive crackdown targeting journalists, academics, and anyone accused of having ties to the leaders of the coup.

 Nevertheless, the Turkish government celebrated its victory over the coup Saturday.
 In addition to the more personalized message played across people's telephone lines, Erdogan delivered a presidential address in front of a large crowd in Istanbul, thanking the Turkish citizens who assisted in thwarting the coup attempt, according to the BBC.